p6spy/p6spy-it/README.md

 	export ORG_GRADLE_PROJECT_container=<app_server>; ./gradlew clean unitTest

-and connect via the IDE of your choice for remote debugging afterwards using the port you specified previously as the `<debugging_port>`.
+and connect via the IDE of your choice for remote debugging afterwards using the port specified.

 Misc
 ----